marghistani22/Data_Engineering/Lecture/L04_SQLServer_Windows.md

 ## Step 3: Choose the Features to Install

-1. If you selected **Custom** installation, you will be prompted to choose the features you want to install.
-You can leave the default features selected or customize based on your needs.

-   Some common features include:
+1. During the installation process, you can customize the features to be installed.
+If you're unsure, it is safe to proceed with the default selections.
+However, if you plan to perform specific tasks (e.g., advanced analytics or reporting), ensure you select features like:

-   - **SQL Server Database Engine**: For database management.
+- SQL Server Database Engine: For creating and managing databases.
-   - **SQL Server Management Studio (SSMS)**: GUI tool for managing your SQL Server.
-   - **SQL Server Reporting Services**: For reports and analysis.
+- SQL Server Integration Services (SSIS): For data migration and ETL processes.
-   - **SQL Server Integration Services**: For data migration tasks.
+- SQL Server Reporting Services (SSRS): For generating reports.

 2. Select your desired features and click **Next**.